 • Free Shipping in the continental US

 • We made this hand hammered copper tray in 2014 to commemorate the 20th anniversary of Cobre Copper.
-It was inspired by an Arts & Crafts tray we saw several years before and the artist did a beautiful rendition.
+It was inspired by an Arts & Crafts tray we saw several years before and artist Anselmo Miranda did a beautiful rendition.
 Be sure to click the additional image detail to see the intricate blending of the step-beveled rim leading to the repousse flower border and hand cut handles - truly an heirloom piece.

 • 16" wide (including handles); 13.25" not including handles.